fommil/fpmortals/manuscript/wip.md

 The JIT does not perform optimisations of our business logic, for example batching network calls or parallelising independent tasks.
-The developer is responsible for designing accordingly.
-However, optimisations make our business logic harder to read and maintain.
+The developer is responsible for writing the business logic and optimisations at the same time, reducing readability and making it harder to maintain.
 It would be good if optimisation was a tangential concern.

 The `Free` monad is a data structure that represents a suspended `Monad`, or in other words it is a data structure that describes our business logic, lending